StevenSchwengel/js-color-clock/notes/events.md

 https://www.w3.org/TR/uievents/#event-flow

-When you listen for any eventThere is an option, you have the option to listen on the capture phase.
+When you listen for any event, you have the option to listen on the capture phase.
 To listen on the capture phase, pass an optional options object as the third argument to `addEventListener`.
 ```
 function handleButtonClick() {
   console.log('You clicked a button!');